|

 when they discovered it was never formally banned in the country.

-Germany - thujone-containing absinthe available at bars and stores in Germany, in 2002 it
+Germany - thujone-containing absinthe available at bars and stores in Germany, it is quite popular in some parts of Germany and Austria.

 Netherlands - 1909 ban on absinthe sales lifted in July 2004.
 Thujone containing absinthe sold